Hierachical Multiscale Modeling of Positive Corona Discharges: Physical Models

 The Poisson equation is completed with Dirichlet boundary conditions:

 that, we notice, are equal to the ones of Eq.~\ref{eq:bc_poiss_full}.
 As explained in Sec.~\ref{sec: model}, the continuity equation is completed with the following boundary conditions:

-Eq.~\ref{eq: bc_emi_macro} is the injection law based on the results of the full-scale simulations and will be discussed in Sec.~\ref{sec: LookUpTable}.
-The right-hand side of Eq.~\ref{eq: nmin} is a constant value representing a minimum level of charged species density, that we set equal to $10^9\, m^{-3}$ in all the simulations. \\ In the macroscopic model the mobility is assumed to be constant in contrast to the full-scale model.
+Eq.~\ref{eq: bc_emi_macro} is the injection law based on the results of the full-scale simulations and will be discussed in Sec.~\ref{sec: LookUpTable}. $n_{min}$ is a constant value representing a minimum level of charged species number density, that we set equal to $10^9\, \text{m}^{-3}$ in all the simulations.
+The effect of the choice of the value of $n_{min}$ on the results is assessed in Appendix~\ref{sec:appa}.\\ In the macroscopic model the mobility is assumed to be constant in contrast to the full-scale model.
 This assumption is common in other literature contributions~\cite{Coseru,MonPlour,Picella}.
-For all the simulations we assume $\mu = 2\cdot10^{-4}\, m^2\, V^{-1}\,s^{-1}$.
+For all the simulations we assume $\mu = 2\cdot10^{-4}\, \text{m}^2\, \text{V}^{-1}\,\text{s}^{-1}$.
 This is the same value adopted by Ref.~\cite{Coseru}.
-Moreover it is approximately the limiting value for positive air ions in the \textit{Parent} model assuming a gas temperature of $T=300\, K$.
+Moreover it is approximately the limiting value for positive air ions in the \textit{Parent} model assuming a gas temperature of $T=300\, \text{K}$.